-Lindsay Weinmann, M.A., is a child behavior specialist treating children, parents and families.
+Lindsay Weinmann, M.A., LPCi is a Licensed Professional Counselor intern supervised by LaShasta Bell LPC-S. She is currently treating children, parents and families.
 Lindsay works with ages 2 and up with varying diagnoses including Autism Spectrum Disorder, Social Pragmatic Communication Disorder, Anxiety Disorders, ADHD, ODD, and Learning/Developmental Disorders.
+Her services also include play therapy, school observations, and animal assisted therapy.

 She has had specialized training in modalities such as Brain Gym, Rhythmic Movement Training, Adaptive Communication, Chronologically Controlled Developmental Therapy, and Bal-A-Vis-X training.
 She has experience working with children with severe aggressive and self-injurious behavior and is certified in Therapeutic Crisis Intervention.